Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 same configuration (nowadays 31 days though), which I can scroll as far back as I want.)

-*Technical note: sorry about calling reference homeserver implementation issue as a Matrix protocol issue.*
+*Technical note: sorry about calling <s>reference<s/> homeserver implementation by the matrix.org team issue as a Matrix protocol issue.*

 You may say that this requires you to trust the homeserver admin anyway and